 Schedule an Appointment with Our Optometrist for Macular Degeneration Treatment

 Macular degeneration is a serious condition that should not be left untreated.
 This is why it is vital to get annual eye exams with our optometrist, so the condition can be caught early.
 At Lavenburg Medical Group in Elkton, MD, our experts will diagnose your condition and provide treatment options.
-We also serve patients in Wilmington and Newark, DE.
+We also serve patients in Newark, DE.
 Our goal is to keep your eye health and vision at their best.
 Call us today to schedule an appointment.